zachkaupp/lplex_analysis/docs/guide/settings_packages_functions.md

 outlier_crit <- 4.5 # this adjusts the formula for
 # calculating outliers as it is determined in this program.
 # the formula is (outlier_crit * iqr) +/- median
+do_normalize <- TRUE # toggle normalization of the data,
+# if this is off, the labels on the graphs for log2fc will
+# be innacurate, and the data will not normalize
 ```

 ### Packages